KodiStudios/midi-cpp-example/docs/index.md

 ## Introduction

-This project is a Demo of how to use Midi C++ Windows Apis to play Sample Sound Notes and Select Instruments.
+This project is a Demo of how to use Midi C++ Windows Apis to play any Note on Selected Instrument.

 ## Download